hmc-cs-131/cs131-course-notes/markdown/lec01.md

 ## What is a Programming Language?
 In this exercise, take a moment to reflect on the definition of a programming language.
 Write a definition that you believe would be agreed upon by everyone.
 Alternatively, write a definition that you personally agree with but others may have differing opinions on.
 This exercise encourages critical thinking about the nature and purpose of programming languages.

-## Module 1.1 on Sakai
-To continue covering the remaining material from these slides, please complete Module 1.1 on Sakai.
-The module pages contain lecture videos and questions to reinforce your understanding.
-Regular participation and providing feedback help improve the learning experience for everyone.

 ## Upcoming Tasks
 Here's a summary of the tasks to be completed this week: